When Covid hit, five Samoan siblings took over the family business - and changed the game

 "No one took her seriously at the time.
 She was a grandmother trying to provide for everyone else."

-Matafeo describes what her own parents' lives were like at the time also.
+Matafeo describes what his own parents' lives were like at the time also.

 "Mum and Dad had to mix formulas for milk bottles while trying to pick onion and potato bags.
 They gave everything they could to get us to where we are now."